So many of us spend all of our free time reading and watching videos about the latest science in nutrition, training, and lifestyle.

 Thus, it appears that consistent adherence is more important than whether one focuses on carb restriction, fat restriction, macronutrient balance, or calorie restriction (although all groups saw reduction in caloric intake), and that the factor often cited for inconsistency was perceived difficulty of adhering to the diet.

-Let’s talk about another study that looks at a similar comparison, but with a few other considerations.
+Finally, we’ll talk about another study that took into account a few additional considerations.

 “Effect of Low-Fat vs Low-Carbohydrate Diet on 12-Month Weight Loss in Overweight Adults and the Association With Genotype Pattern or Insulin Secretion”